Save Me The Plums by Ruth Reichl

 “To me, the subway is more than a quick way to get from one place to another.
 It is New York in miniature, an intimate glimpse of the city.
 You rub shoulders with everyone who lives here, find out what they’re reading, see what they’re wearing, eavesdrop on their conversations.”

 About Ruth Reichl

-Ruth Reichl is an author, editor and food critic.
+Ruth Reichl is an author, editor, and food critic.
 She was editor-in-chief of Gourmet Magazine for ten years, a well-known restaurant critic for The New York Times and Los Angeles Times.
-She has writing a number of books about food, including her cookbook My Kitchen Year, her memoirs Tender at the Bone, Comfort Me with Apples, Garlic and Sapphires, For You Mom, Finally and Save Me the Plums.
+She has written a number of books about food, including her cookbook My Kitchen Year, her memoirs Tender at the Bone, Comfort Me with Apples, Garlic and Sapphires, For You Mom, Finally and Save Me the Plums.
 She currently lives in upstate New York with her husband.
 Visit the author’s website →